jessemonroy650/html-jtoast-notifications/blog.md

 3. A *JToast* `div` entry in the HTML file; like this: `<div id=jtoast class=jtoast>Your message</div>`
 4. A call to a *JToast* method, such as: `jtoast.fire();`

 On the later two (2) things, for `3` the id can change and 'Your message' can change.
 For `4`, a variety of methods can be employed.
-Read the `README.md` for details.
+Read the `README.md` with the source code for details.

 ## <a name=method>Methods</a> ##